Moiiwa/Library/README.md

 <img src="front/screens/reg_error.png" width="500"/>

-If you already have an account, you can switch to login page by clicking on Cancel button at the bottom of the registration page.
+If you already have an account, you can switch to login page by clicking on "Cancel" button at the bottom of the registration page.

 <img src="front/screens/login.png" width="500"/>